-Everything included in your FinTech inbound marketing strategy should be geared towards working for you as well as your customers.
+Everything included in your FinTech inbound marketing tactics should be geared towards working for you as well as your customers.
 You are not doing this for the fun of it.
 So consider what you can do to make the most of their stay on your site.

 Think "Data Capture"